Deeply supervised salient object detection with short connections: Experiments and Analyses

-\para{Comparisons of various short connection patterns.} To better show the strength of our proposed approach, we use different network architectures as listed in \figref{fig:comp} for salient object detection.
-Besides the Hypercolumns architecture \cite{hariharan2015hypercolumns} and the HED-based architecture \cite{xie2015holistically}, we implement three representative patterns using our proposed approach.
-The first one is formulated as follows, which is a similar architecture to \figref{fig:comp_with_hed}(c).
+Our architecture as shown in \figref{fig:arch} is so flexible that can be regarded as the generalized model of most existing architectures, such as those depicted in \figref{fig:comp}.
+To better show the strength of our proposed approach, we use different network architectures as listed in \figref{fig:comp} for salient object detection.
+Besides the Hypercolumns architecture \cite{hariharan2015hypercolumns} and the HED-based architecture \cite{xie2017holistically}, we implement three representative patterns using our proposed approach.
+The first one is formulated as follows, which is a similar architecture to \figref{fig:comp}(d).

 The second pattern is represented as follows which is much more complex than the first one.